KidPudel/backend-notes/database/basics.md

 - `Table`/`Relation` (consists of 2 parts) (**it's not a collection of data, it is a description of an entity**)
   - `Schema`: description (or metadata), for example `wish`
   - `Instance`: An actual set of data satisfying the schema, for example: 1st `Rollerblades`, 2nd `Chair`
+- `Field` (Column, Attribute): Part of defining schema
+- `Record` (Row, Tuble): One instance of a data that is follows a whole schema of table

 > **_We design database based on logic/semantics that we want to convey._**